EQUAL OPPORTUNITIES AND INCLUSION

 I believe a successful and flourishing Jersey is dependent upon the collective efforts, financial contributions and good will of the business sector, the government, charities and all permanent residents.

-· promoting and creating practical opportunities for all ages to participate in active multi-generational activities.
+Promote and create practical opportunities for all ages to participate in active multi-generational activities.

-· promoting a strong caring community which respects all cultures and encourages full participation of all groups in our society
+Create a strong caring community which respects all cultures and encourages full participation of all groups in our society.

 Supporting Our Senior Citizens: